quasar098/ctf-writeups/amateursctf-2023/gophers-revenge/README.md

 ## solution

-the original exploit in bot.go has been patched but there is a new exploit
+the original exploit in bot.go has been patched but there a different exploit we need to exploit

 the exploit is found in main.go: